Stryker (SYK)

 11. Balance Sheet Assessment

-It was good to see Stryker meet analysts’ organic revenue expectations this quarter, although revenue was just in line.
-EPS managed to exceed expectations though.
+It was good to see Stryker narrowly top analysts’ organic revenue expectations this quarter, leading to a revenue beat.
+We were also happy its EPS outperformed Wall Street’s estimates.
 Overall, this print had some key positives.
-The market seemed to be hoping for more, and the stock traded down 1.1% to $364.89 immediately after reporting.
+The stock traded up 2.1% to $361.67 immediately following the results.

 13. Is Now The Time To Buy Stryker?

-There are a lot of things to like about Stryker.
-First off, its revenue growth was good over the last five years.
-Plus, Stryker’s spectacular EPS growth over the last five years shows its profits are trickling down to shareholders, and its strong operating margins show it’s a well-run business.
+There are things to like about Stryker.
+To kick things off, its revenue growth was good over the last five years.
+Plus, Stryker’s spectacular EPS growth over the last five years shows its profits are trickling down to shareholders, and its scale and strong customer awareness give it negotiating power.

-Stryker’s P/E ratio based on the next 12 months is 25.3x.
-Looking at the healthcare landscape right now, Stryker trades at a pretty interesting price.
+Stryker’s P/E ratio based on the next 12 months is 23.7x.
+Looking at the healthcare space right now, Stryker trades at a compelling valuation.
 If you believe in the company and its growth potential, now is an opportune time to buy shares.